 It wasn’t too long before Maria ran out of money and pictures.

-She wept as she rode the bus alone on the long journey home.
+She wept as she rode the bus on the long journey back to her village

 It was a few weeks later, that Christina descended the stairs

 to the lobby of a hotel.

 Her young face was tired, her eyes no longer danced with youth;